cfstcyr/python-base/README.md

 logger.debug("This is a debug message")
 ```

-### App settings management

-The application settings are managed using [pydantic-settings](https://pydantic-docs.helpmanual.io/usage/settings.html).
+### Application Settings Management

-As a result, the application settings are loaded from environment variables and/or a `.env` file.
+Settings are managed with [pydantic-settings](https://pydantic-docs.helpmanual.io/usage/settings.html), loaded from environment variables or a `.env` file.

+- Base settings class: `src/core/settings/`
-A base settings class is provided in `src/core/settings/` module.
-Each application can extend this class and define its own settings.
+- Each app extends this class and defines its own settings.

-#### Define the settings

-Each application must define its own settings and should define a `get_settings` function that returns the settings.
+**Defining Settings:**

 ```python
 from functools import lru_cache